preaction/www.indiepalate.com/recipe/tomato-sauce/index.markdown

 * Substitute 2-3 slices of bacon for the initial olive oil for a different flavor
 * Add 1 lb of browned Italian sausage
-* Add 1 c of red lentils with the tomatoes and everything to add some extra protein, but skip the blending step
+* Add 1 c of red lentils and 2 c water with the tomatoes and everything to add some extra protein, but skip the blending step

 ## Images